 Increase or decrease the total anticipated revenue to equal the net change in proposed expenditures to balance the budget.

-At the conclusion of the public hearing, the County Council may not decrease the amount appropriated for debt retirement and interest (17B-1-611).
+At the conclusion of the public hearing, the Board may not decrease the amount appropriated for debt retirement and interest (17B-1-611).

 Exceeding Certified Tax Rate: The District may not levy a tax rate that exceeds its certified tax rate until it meets the notice requirements, public hearing requirements and the County Council, as the Governing Body, after receiving a recommendation from the Board, adopts a resolution in accordance with Utah Code §59-2-919, as amended.

-Adoption of Budgets: A budget for the ensuing fiscal year for each of the three District funds shall be adopted by resolution of the County Council, as the Governing Body, prior to the beginning of the next fiscal year (17B-1-614).
+Adoption of Budgets: A budget for the ensuing fiscal year for each of the three District funds shall be adopted by resolution of the Board prior to the beginning of the next fiscal year (17B-1-614).
 The General Fund budget for operations and maintenance shall be adopted by total appropriation, not by department.
 Staff shall not make or incur expenditures or encumbrances in excess of total appropriations in the budget as adopted or as subsequently amended (17B-1-613; 17B-1-620).

 Section III.
 Accounting and Internal Controls